dipsywong98/arena/readme.md

 3. Your system initiates a `GET` request at `https://cis2022-arena.herokuapp.com/tic-tac-toe/start/{battleId}`, which is an [`event/stream`](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) of which the Arena server can keep pushing the latest updates (as events) of the battle to you.
 The possible events are defined in the next section.
-[See a live SSE page here](/sse-sample)
+[See a live example SSE page here](/sse-sample)

 4. When it is your turn, you will need to submit your move within your thinking time.
 To submit a move, `POST` to `https://cis2022-arena.herokuapp.com/tic-tac-toe/play/{battleId}` with the payload